 Along with quality construction and fabrics, how you care for your clothing determines how long they will last.
-We all know that the more you dry clean, the faster items wear out.
-Here are our tips on care, along with Martha Stewart's and a link to The Laundress blog, whose products the founder can't live without for home and travel.
+We all know that the more you dry clean, the faster items wear out, and it's not the most environmentally friendly way to care for your clothing.
+You can save money and help save the environment with some simple tips.

 Steaming dry-clean only dresses and jackets after wear helps release any oils and dirt.
 Wool is naturally odor resistant due to its unique properties.
 You can read more about it on the Woolmark site, but here are some of our tips to reduce the amount of dry cleaning needed.